sramirezh/Utilities/Git_Commands.md

 git remote -v to check what is the current URL git remote set-url origin URL, to set the new URL

+# new repo from an existing project
+git init.
+Type git add to add all of the relevant files.
+You’ll probably want to create a .gitignore file right away, to indicate all of the files you don’t want to track.
+Use git add .gitignore, too.
+Type git commit